Creamy Butternut squash soup with balsamic glaze

 4. Transfer to a large heavy bottomed pan and cover with the hot vegetable stock.

-5. Cook on a low heat for about 10 minutes, add the cream, maple syrup and whiz with a hand blender until smooth and creamy then season to taste
+5. Cook on a low heat for about 10 minutes, add the cream and whiz with a hand blender until smooth and creamy then season to taste

-6. To make the balsamic glaze place the balsamic vinegar into a heavy bottomed pan and simmer on a low heat for approximately 5-10 minutes until ¾ of liquid has evaporated and the vinegar is a syrup like consistency, allow to cool before using.
+6. To make the balsamic glaze place the balsamic vinegar into a heavy bottomed pan and simmer on a low heat for approximately 5-10 minutes until three quarters of the liquid has evaporated and the vinegar is a syrup like consistency, allow to cool before using.

 7. To serve, pout into 4 bowls and decorate with the balsamic glaze and chopped parsley